yt-project/unyt/paper/paper.md

-of the design goals for the `yt` unit system was the ability to dynamically define "code" units (e.g. units internal to data loaded by yt) as well as units that depend on details of the dataset - in particular cosmological comoving units and the "little $h$" factor [@croton2013].
-For cosmology simulations in particular, this can be tricky because one might want to compare data from multiple outputs in a time series, with each output having a different mapping from internal units to physical units.
-This despite the fact that each output in the time series represents the same physical system and common workflows involve combining data from multiple outputs with different custom units.
+of the design goals for the `yt` unit system was the ability to dynamically define "code" units (e.g. units internal to data loaded by yt) as well as units that depend on details of the dataset - in particular cosmological comoving units and the "little $h$" factor, used to parameterize the Hubble constant in cosmology calculations [@croton2013].
+For cosmology simulations in particular, comparing data with different unit systems can be tricky because one might want to use data from multiple outputs in a time series, with each output having a different mapping from internal units to physical units.
+This despite the fact that each output in the time series represents the same physical system and common workflows involve combining data from multiple outputs.
 This requirement to manage complex custom units and interoperate between custom unit systems drove the `yt` community to independently develop a custom unit system solution.
 We have decided to repackage and improve `yt.units` in the form of `unyt` to both make it easier to work on and improve the unit system and encourage use of the unit system for scientific python users who do not want to